sdgilley/rebrand/README.md

 The scripts use CSV configuration files in the `patterns/` folder:

+- `never.csv` - Terms that should never be changed
-- `always.csv` - Terms that are always replaced (compound phrases and special formatting)
+- `always.csv` - Terms that are always replaced
 - `cleanup.csv` - Final cleanup replacements applied last
-- `never.csv` - Terms that should never be changed (URLs, code references, etc.)

 ## How It Works